ASU philanthropists Hughlene and William Frank die in house fire

 “In receiving this award, (Hughlene) said, ‘It doesn’t feel like service when you are with your friends.
 It just feels like the natural thing to do,’” said John Blackburn, chair of the ASU Board of Trustees.
 “That quote fits both Hughlene and Bill perfectly.
 They were friends to so many of us, and above all, to Appalachian.”

-The Franks, who lived in Greensboro but also in a summer home in Blowing Rock, were also supporters of Guilford College, a Greensboro-based private liberal arts college with an enrollment just more than 1,600.
+The Franks, who lived in Greensboro but also in a summer home in Blowing Rock, were also big supporters of Guilford College, a Greensboro-based private liberal arts college with an enrollment just over 1,600.

 “The Guilford College community is remembering with deep appreciation and fondness our friends and benefactors Bill and Hughlene Frank, who died Sunday,” Guilford College’s Bryan Series Legacy Society stated Tuesday.
 “Bill and Hughlene were ... generous supporters of the College in many ways over the years.
 Neither attended Guilford, but they had a special love for the college.
 In turn, we loved them and will miss them deeply.”